nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 title, author, and topic.
 If the search is unsuccessful, the program will output a message indicating that there is no match in the inventory for the input title.

-Note: Partial string matching will not be considered in this application.
-The search will only return exact matches for the book's title and topic.
-If a match is found, the book object will be returned.

 ### Search book by topic
 <img src="images/search class diagram.png"/>